-Upon either suspension or revocation of an employee's access privileges, the Port may deactivate and/or confiscate any or all Airport Identification Badges held by the affected employer, including the Airport Identification Badge of all employees, contractors, and agents whose access privileges were authorized by that employer.
-All affected employees must immediately surrender any Airport Identification Badge authorized by the employer to the Credential Center, Port of Seattle Police Department, or ASC or designee.
-If an Airport Identification Badge holder is within a Restricted Access Area of the Airport, they must immediately leave that area.
-The Port may also cancel the affected employer's ability to request the issuance of Airport Identification Badges, unless waived by the ASC or designee.
+Upon either suspension or revocation of an Airport-Issued ID Media holder's access privileges, the Aviation Security Director, ASC, or designee may authorize the deactivation and confiscation of any or all Airport-Issued ID Media held by the affected employer, including the Airport-Issued ID Media of all employees, contractors, and agents whose access privileges were authorized by that employer.
+The Airport-Issued ID Media holder must:

+- Not enter Restricted Access Areas - Surrender all company Airport-Issued ID Media to the Credential Center, Port Police, Aviation Security personnel, ASC, or designee. - If an Airport-Issued ID Media holder is within the Restricted Access Areas of the Airport, they must immediately leave that area.

+The Port may also cancel the affected employer's ability to request the issuance of Airport-Issued ID Media unless waived by the ASC or designee.